lywang1016/RL-for-TicTacToe/README.md

 ```
 python main.py --num_game 80000 --type 3 --eps 0.05
 ```
-Where the argument 'type' = 3 means AI player vs. AI player. and the armument 'eps' is the rate of choose action randomly.
+Where the argument 'type' = 3 means AI player vs. AI player. and the argument 'eps' is the rate of choose action randomly.

 #### To test your model, you can run:
 ```